 PPA State and District Affiliate Imaging Juror

 “I have observed Bob judge print competitions numerous times over the years, and in each instance it was obvious through his insightful critiques his strong dedication to the craft, Bob has a way of motivating the image-maker through his comments without a denigrating tone.
 I have also seen Bob listen carefully to his peers on the judging panel and clearly defend his evaluation of an image, while at the same time remaining open to adjusting his score where it was warranted.
 Bob’s articulate voice, professionalism, experience and true love for photography and teaching makes him stand out as a talented and respected judge.”
-Bob Zimmerlich – CPP
+Bob Zimmerlich – M.Photog., CPP